dimitri/pgloader/pgloader.1.md

 :   Show debug level information messages.

 -E, \--list-encodings
-:   List known encodings in this version of pgloader
+:   List known encodings in this version of pgloader.

+-U, \--upgrade-config
+:   Parse given files in the command line as `pgloader.conf` files with the
+    `INI` syntax that was in use in pgloader versions 2.x, and output the new command syntax for pgloader on standard output.

 -l *FILE*, \--load *FILE*
 :   Specify a lisp *FILE* to compile and load into the pgloader image before